themeum/tutor/readme.txt

 31. Mobile Responsive: Highly responsive UI designed for quality user experience

 == Changelog ==

+= 2.7.0 - April 23, 2024

+New: API for course content
+New: API for student dashboard (Pro)
+New: API for student calendar event list (Pro)
+New: API for student enrolled courses (Pro)
+New: API for quiz attempt list (Pro)
+New: API for enrolled student list on a course (Pro)
+New: API for become an instructor (Pro)
+New: API for student order history (Pro)
+New: APIs for profile management (Pro)
+New: APIs for Q&A manage (Pro)
+Update: WordPress 6.5 compatibility added
+Update: Some enhancements to improve the overall experience
+Fix: Duplicate H1 tag on each single page
+Fix: Various translation related issues
+Fix: Resolved known security issues

 = 2.6.2 - March 11, 2024